yianni-ververis/qlik-sense-wordpress-plugin/README.md

 * qvid="": Is the object id as found in the "dev-hub/single-configurator" or the Qlik Explorer for Developers
 * height="": The height of the visualization in pixels.
 * nointeraction="true" (optional): Add this if you want to disable interactions.
 If you want the objects to have interaction, you can just omit this.
-* app2="true" (optional):
+* app2="true" (optional): Add this to get the objects from the app defined as app 2 in the plugin settings.
 * appid="" (optional): The variable qs_appid is added to store the value from the custom field appid.
 The custom field is used to be able to use a separate app for each page rather than the apps defined in the plugin config.

 #### Qlik Sense Clear Selections Button ####

-This shortcode allows you to ebmed a Clear Selections button.
+This shortcode allows you to embed a Clear Selections button.
 ```
 [qlik-sense-object-clear-selections title="Clear Selections"]
 ```